 Kentucky Bourbon Trail

-In 1999, the Kentucky Distillers’ Association formed the Kentucky Bourbon Trail® tour to give visitors a first-hand look at the art and science of crafting Bourbon, and to educate them about the rich history and proud tradition of our signature spirit.
+In 1999, the Kentucky Distillers’ Association formed the Kentucky Bourbon Trail® tour to give visitors a first-hand look at the art and science of crafting Bourbon, and to educate them about the rich history and proud tradition of Kentucky's signature spirit.

 Kentucky Bourbon has a rich and storied history dating back 200 years—so we encourage you to relax, take your time and savour the experience.
 Just as the fine Kentucky Bourbon takes time to reach perfection, you’ll want to plan accordingly to truly appreciate your Kentucky Bourbon Trail® journey.
 We recommend at least three days exploring the legendary distilleries and all that the Commonwealth has to offer.
 The Kentucky Bourbon Trail® tour has no beginning or end, but it’s best to plan your trip based on the charming communities and cities where you’d like to spend the night.